-Quantum Computing Foundations: The Theory Behind QPL
+Quantum Computing Foundations: The Theory Behind QRL

 A comprehensive guide to the quantum mechanics you need to understand relations-first quantum programming.
 From superposition to entanglement entropy.